gryadka/js/README.md

 1. Clone this repo
 2. cd gryadka
 3. npm install
-4. ./run-consistenty-check.sh partitioning/c2p2k2 record seed1
+4. ./run-consistenty-check.sh all void seed1
-5. ./run-consistenty-check.sh partitioning/c2p2k2 replay seed1

-The 4th command (record) runs the partitioning/c2p2k2 test using seed1 as a seed and records all messages between mocked acceptors and proposers to the tests/consistency/scenarios/partitioning/c2p2k2.log log.

-The 5th command (replay) also runs the same test and validates that the observed messages match the recorded history.
-It is usefull to check if a test's behavior depends only on a seed parameter.

-Use 'all' instead of 'partitioning/c2p2k2' to run all tests.
-You can use 'void' instead of 'record' or 'replay' if you don't want to log the messages.
+Instead of "void" one can use "record" to record all events fired in the system during a simulation after it.
+Another alternative is "replay" - it executes the tests and compare current events with previously written events (it was useful to check determenism of a simulation).

+It takes time to execute all test cases so run-consistenty-check.sh also support execution of a particular test case: just replace "all" with the test's name.
 Run ./run-consistenty-check.sh without arguments to see which tests are supported.

 ## End-to-end testing